 Navigate through the menu to the left to learn how to publish your tasks, questionnaires and experiments to the Open Materials repository.

 Open Materials are created within project folders.
 To do this:

 Note: You will be able to selectively choose which tasks, questionnaires and experiments you share on the Open Materials Page.

 There are two types of content on an Open Materials page.

 Search Summary: This is the information that will appear on the main Open Materials listing page.
 It is also the field that will be searched within.
 Describe the materials and include keywords that other researchers are likely to search for.
 Example: “Non-verbal reasoning puzzles used to test teenagers and adults with ages 12-35.
 Norms are available in the associated paper.”

 Public/Private Setting: Here you can set the visibility of the Materials Page.
 Public means the page is accessible for anyone with the URL and can be found via the Open Materials search page.
-Private means the page is only accessible via the URL, so you can send the link to people you want to share the page with.
+Private means the page is only accessible via the URL, so you can send the link to people you want to share the page with such as peer reviewers.

 Corresponding Author: You can set any project folder collaborator as the Corresponding Author.